Cubs fans go crazy after World Series win

 World Series 2016: Cubs vs. Indians

-Cleveland Indians fans react to a strikeout in Game 1.
+Cleveland fans react to a strikeout in Game 1.

 World Series 2016: Cubs vs. Indians